blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Brahman has two causes; Nimitta Karana (Instrumental Cause) and Upadana Karana (Material Cause)
 	- Bhakti is the sole means of liberation
 	- Purpose of Life (Purushartha) is Artha (wealth), Kama (pleasure), Dharma (righteousness) and Moksha (liberation)
+	- **Sub-denominations:**
 		- 6.3.1.
-Akshar Purushottam Darshan (termed by BAPS) / Swaminarayan Sampradaya
+Akshar Purushottam Darshan (as termed by BAPS) / Swaminarayan Sampradaya
 			- A version of Vishishta Advaita Vedanta, where Para Brahman is Krishna
 			- Para Brahman is thought to have manifested as Swaminarayana
 			- A distinction is made between Para Brahman, which is Purushottam Narayan (Supreme God), which is thought to reside in Swaminarayana, and Akshar Brahman, which is the cause of cosmic order
 			- The original Swaminarayana Sampradaya believed that Akshar is the abode of Purushottam
 			- BAPS believe that Akshar is always present in Earth as a guru, and an ideal devotee, in whom Purushottam resides
 - 6.4.
 Dvaita / Tattvavada Vedanta (Dualistic)
 	- By Madhavacharya
 - 6.5.
 Shuddha Advaita Vedanta (Pure Oneness)